 Introduction

 In an age of educational standards and accountability, the call for all students to graduate high school ready for college and career challenges secondary school leaders to examine their organizational practices in this area.
 Research offers insight to support leaders in exploring their organizational communication and culture reflective of the college and career readiness aspects of their schools.
-Establishment of a school college going culture in rural schools of poverty includes expectations for students to pursue at least some type of postsecondary education for all students, providing academic expectations congruent with college level work, offering information and support through the process of admissions, financial aid, and continued support for potential first generation college students and their families.
+Establishment of a school college-going culture in rural schools of poverty includes expectations for students to pursue at least some type of postsecondary education for all students, providing academic expectations congruent with college-level work, offering information and support through the process of admissions, financial aid, and continued support for potential first-generation college students and their families.
 The discouraging patterns of postsecondary education participation for rural school students, particularly in schools of poverty, call for re-examination of organizational goals and priorities to provide students with information and opportunities to increase access and success in college and other forms of post-high school training.

 Review of the Literature